John Holliday Student Conservation Award

 What will happen to my entry once submitted?

-The summary of each entry will be compiled in a summary report entitled “I&I NSW Student Conservation Award 2010”.
+Each year, a summary of the entries received will be compiled into a summary report entitled "Department of Primary Industries Student Conservation Award" and will be published on the DPI website.
 Your contact details will be included in this compendium unless you wish to remain anonymous.
+Please refer to 2015 John Holliday Award Applicant Summaries (pdf 279kb) for 2015 submissions.

 Judging the Awards

-The judging panel for the Award program consists of the I&I NSW Chief Scientist, I&I NSW Research Leader (Aquatic Ecosystems), a representative of the commercial fishing industry and a representative from a NSW conservation group.
-The panel assesses the applications and recommends a winner to the Minister for I&I NSW.
+The judging panel for the Award program consists of the Director Fisheries Research, Director Aquatic Environment and a representative from a NSW conservation group.
+The panel assesses the applications and recommends a winner to the Deputy Director General DPI Fisheries

-For further information on the DPI - John Holliday Student Conservation Award please contact:
+For further information on the John Holliday Student Conservation Award please contact: